janekx21/bachelor-thesis/chapters/ba.typ

 bindings are for node and rust.
 The latter defines a crate/package which the language server imports as a submodule and uses as a local dependency.

-== Getting started with the LSP specification and its Rust implementation
+== LSP specification and Rust implementation

 // TODO who defines the specification
 Microsoft defines the LSP specification (Version 3.17) on a GitHub page./* TODO reference LSP specification */ The